How Employee Assistance Programs (EAPs) Support ISO 45003 Mental Health Compliance in Australia

 -Dr. Peter Cotton, Organisational Psychologist, Australia

-In addition to encouraging individuals to discuss their mental health in an open manner, they established an EAP through Mindway.
-Within a year, there was a 28% decrease in the number of workers who missed work, and engagement rates shot up across the board.
-Those who worked there said that it was "more understanding" and "more human."
+It was via Mindway that they launched an Employee Assistance Program (EAP), in addition to encouraging people to talk about their mental health in an open manner.
+Over the course of one year, there was a reduction of 28% in the number of employees who were absent from work, and there was an increase in engagement rates across the board.
+The employees that worked there said that it was "more understanding" and "more human."

 Key Takeaways